dylansavoia/tiny-sequence-labeling/README.md

-# Py-Torch Sequence Classification
+# Py-Torch Sequence Labeling
-An LSTM-based architecture to train a model for Sequence Classification.
+An LSTM-based architecture to train a model for Sequence Labeling (assigning a label to each token of a sequence).

 The purpose of the repo is to show that even a tiny LSTM with a tiny dataset can generalize well enough for small use-cases as it can be for DIY projects.

-You may think of it as a glorified RegEx.
+You may think of it as a glorified RegEx.<br>
 Not everything has to be a Large Language Model.

 ## Install